 THE summer 2024 exhibition at Salisbury Cathedral explores our relationship with the earth at a time of environmental crisis and change.
-Opening to coincide with World Earth Day (22nd April), the exhibition runs to 6th October and includes works inside the cathedral, in the cloisters and on the lawns.
+The opening coincide with World Earth Day in April, and the exhibition continues to 6th October.
+It includes works inside the cathedral, in the cloisters and on the lawns.

 The background to Our Earth, curated by Beth Hughes, the cathedral’s visual arts curator, is the impact of climate change, the changing landscapes around us and how the environment can effect people’s mental health.
 The Climate Justice website says: “Climate change will affect different people and places unevenly, and so is likely to lead to inequalities within and across nations, and between current and future generations, so creating injustice.”